IBDP work related to the Cuban Missile Crisis

 Introduction:

 Along with tourism in the 1950s, Cuba used rice production as a new form of income, increasing its production from 118,000 in 1951 to 261,000 tons in 1957.
 Livestock also improved greatly during the 1950s from 4 million in 1952 to 5.8 million in 1959.
-Lastly, fish stock grew from an average of 8,300 metric tons per year from 1948 until 1952 to 22,600 metric tons in 1957.[9].
+Lastly, fish stock grew from an average of 8,300 metric tons per year from 1948 until 1952 to 22,600 metric tons in 1957.[9]
 The 1959 revolution did not initiate or lead to any new beneficial economic policies but slowly continued to improve due to the policies set in the time of Batista’s regime.
-Cuba’s industrial income also improved greatly during the 1950’s due to the diversified economy.
-Cement increased from 1952 until 1957 by 56 percent, rubber tyres by 66 percent, electricity by 10.6 percent and chemical fertilizers by 46 percent.[10]
+Cuba’s industrial income also improved greatly during the 1950s due to the diversified economy.
+Cement increased from 1952 until 1957 by 56 per cent, rubber tyres by 66 per cent, electricity by 10.6 per cent and chemical fertilisers by 46 per cent.[10]
 The increased production of all these industrial sources along with the farming income progressed the amount of exports to other countries improving Cuba’s balance of payments.
-In comparison, Cuba’s poor balance of payments under Castro’s regime resulted from Castro’s “unwillingness to liberalize Cuba's economy, diversify its export base, and its need to pay off debts owed to its Japanese, European, and Latin American trading partners”[11] proving the effect of diversification on the economy.
+In comparison, Cuba’s poor balance of payments under Castro’s regime resulted from Castro’s “unwillingness to liberalise Cuba’s economy, diversify its export base, and its need to pay off debts owed to its Japanese, European, and Latin American trading partners”[11] proving the effect of diversification on the economy.

-Goods purchased abroad before the revolution were divided up equally by giving 63% towards the industry, 10% for the new diversified agriculture and 13% for transport.[12]
-To conclude, Cuba’s imports fell from 46% in 1953-1954 to 38% in 1957-195813 proving that during the late 1950’s Cuba relied less on its sugar sector and other nations.
+Goods purchased abroad before the revolution were divided up equally by giving 63 per cent towards the industry, 10 per cent for the new diversified agriculture and 13 per cent for transport.[12]
+To conclude, Cuba’s imports fell from 46 per cent in 1953-1954 to 38 per cent in 1957-1958[13] proving that during the late 1950s Cuba relied less on its sugar sector and other nations.

-This meant the loss of almost the entire Cuban export market, as the U.S. made up 50 percent of the sugar trade alone[17] along with 83% of Cuba’s total exports.[18]
+This meant the loss of almost the entire Cuban export market, as the U.S. made up 50 per cent of the sugar trade alone[17] along with 83 per cent of Cuba’s total exports.[18]
 As quoted in the Time Magazine, “The reds, do not, and apparently cannot, conduct the $1 billion two way trade in the range of goods that Cuba once enjoyed with the U.S.”

-The goal of Castro’s nationalization policy was the complete employment of Cuba’s work force.
+The goal of Castro’s nationalisation policy was the complete employment of Cuba’s work force.
 Although that particular goal was achieved, the policy brought no benefits for the economy.
 In fact, the policies brought about many effects that considerably worsened the economy and impeded its possibilities for growth and expansion.
-The nationalization policy had three negative effects on the economy.
-Primarily, it decreased the unemployment rate, hence an increase in salary spending and a decrease in aiming to improve a businesses profit.
+The nationalisation policy had three negative effects on the economy.
+Primarily, it decreased the unemployment rate, hence an increase in salary spending and a decrease in aiming to improve a business’s profit.
 Secondly, the U.S. embargo devastated Cuba’s tourism industry, lowered the amount exported affecting its balance of payments.
-Lastly, the nationalization policy led to the upper class emigrating Cuba, casing the economy to have little chance of improving without the intellectual businessmen that previously improved Cuba’s economy.
-The loss of the upper class also made Cuba subject to America raids, which were funded and planned by the associations such as the Cuban-American National Foundation, made of up previous upper class residents of Cuba[21].
-The nationalization policy was not successful, as its negative effects heavily outweighed the potential benefits.
+Lastly, the nationalisation policy led to the upper class emigrating Cuba, causing the economy to have little chance of improving without the intellectual businessmen that previously improved Cuba’s economy.
+The loss of the upper class also made Cuba subject to America raids, which were funded and planned by the associations such as the Cuban-American National Foundation, made up of previous upper class residents of Cuba[21].
+The nationalisation policy was not successful, as its negative effects heavily outweighed the potential benefits.

-Another factor of the nationalization of the Cuban economy and the US embargo was that Cuba then switched the vast majority of its foreign trade to the Soviet bloc.
-The overall trade with the Soviet bloc skyrocketed from 3% in the years before the revolution[22] to over 85% when Castro was in power[23].
+Another factor of the nationalisation of the Cuban economy and the US embargo was that Cuba then switched the vast majority of its foreign trade to the Soviet bloc.
+The overall trade with the Soviet bloc skyrocketed from 3 per cent in the years before the revolution[22] to over 85 per cent when Castro was in power[23].
 With its main income and sources for employment gone, Cuba’s economy seemed ready to collapse.
 Luckily, however, the Soviet Union’s foreign policy mandated that any other communist country should receive aid where possible.
 In February 1960, Deputy Premier Anastas Mikoyan visited the city of Havana and signed a trade agreement with Castro[24].
 The USSR agreed to buy the sugar in exchange for petroleum and raw materials for Cuba’s industry.

 The change of trading partners was in no way beneficial for Cuba’s economy.
 While the U.S. was approximately only 200 miles away, the Soviet nation was thousands of miles away, which resulted in horrendous expenditures, as Cuba had to pay for transportation costs.
 Transporting goods from Cuban ports to the US was a matter of hours, while a convoy to Russia would take many weeks.
 This greatly increased the cost of transportation, as bigger ships and tremendous amounts of fuel were required to enable trade between the two nations.
 The distance between the two also heightened the chance of problems during transport, resulting in unreliable shipments.
 This had a disastrous effect on Cuba’s industry, as it frequently ran out of resources and had to wait for the convoys to arrive.
 The situation did not improve and put a lot of strain on Cuba during the transition from the U.S. to the USSR.